nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 04 - The File System.markdown

 ##

-02. A device file helps in accessing the device by setting appropriate file attributes.
+02. A device file helps in accessing the device by setting appropriate file attributes on the file representing the device.

 ##